-Directors, managers and supervisors are responsible for implementation of this policy.
+Science managers and supervisors are responsible for implementation of this Policy.
 Such responsibilities include:

-- informing employees about this policy and ensuring that they are aware of their rights and responsibilities and obligations under the policy; - ensuring compliance with this policy, providing to employees information about the processes available to them if they wish to make an allegation under this policy, and addressing all allegations of breach of scientific integrity that are brought to their attention or of which they are aware; - ensuring that employees are aware of professional development and training opportunities that may be available in support of this policy.
+- informing employees about this Policy and ensuring that they are aware of their rights and responsibilities and obligations under the Policy; - ensuring compliance with this Policy, providing to employees information about the processes available to them if they wish to make an allegation under this Policy, and addressing all allegations of breach of scientific integrity that are brought to their attention or of which they are aware;

-Specific responsibilities will be articulated in procedures and guidelines that will be developed to support this policy.
+- ensuring that employees are aware of professional development and training opportunities that may be available in support of this Policy. - Specific responsibilities will be articulated in procedures and guidelines that will be developed to support this Policy.

-ECCC employees who conduct research, science or related activities
+8.3 Fisheries and Oceans Canada employees who conduct research, science or related activities

-All ECCC employees involved in the design, conduct, management, review, communication or use of research and science will have primary responsibility for:
+All Fisheries and Oceans Canada employees involved in the design, conduct, management, review, use or communication of research, science or related activities, and all persons conducting research, science or related activities under the auspices of Fisheries and Oceans Canada will have primary responsibility for:

-- ensuring their behaviour and conduct conforms to the principles of scientific integrity; - ensuring that they design, conduct, manage, review, communicate or use research or science in a manner fully consistent with this policy; - reporting a suspected breach of scientific integrity as soon as possible; and - participating in good faith in any inquiry or investigation conducted pursuant to this policy.
+- ensuring their behaviour and conduct conforms to the principles of scientific integrity; - ensuring that they design, conduct, manage, review, use or communicate research or science in a manner fully consistent with this Policy; - reporting a suspected breach of scientific integrity as soon as possible; and - participating in good faith in any inquiry or investigation conducted pursuant to this Policy.

-9. Definitions
+9 Definitions

-Alteration (of a scientific or research work):

-any change in the form or content of a research or scientific work that may affect the interpretation of the work and/or its implications.
+Alteration (of a scientific or research work): any change in the form or content of a research or scientific work that may affect the interpretation of the work and/or its implications.

-Breach (of scientific integrity):

-failure to abide by any of the provisions of s.6 or s.7 of this policy.
+Breach (of scientific integrity): failure to abide by any of the provisions described in s.
+6 or s.
+7 of this Policy.

-Classified or sensitive research or scientific information:

-research or scientific information, which would be normally, be considered to be exempt from disclosure under the Access to Information Act.
+Classified or sensitive research or scientific information: research or scientific information which would be normally be considered to be exempt from disclosure under the Access to Information Act.

-Clear and compelling reasons (for withholding publication of scientific or research information):

-legitimate reasons include, but are not limited to: (a) disclosure of such information is exempt under the Access to Information Act or the Security of Information Act; (b) technical or technological constraints limit or prevent making the information available.
+Clear and compelling reasons (for withholding publication of scientific or research information): legitimate reasons include, but are not limited to: (a) disclosure of such information is exempt under the Access to Information Act12 or the Security of Information Act; (b) technical or technological constraints limit or prevent making the information available.

-Client:

-any person, institution or organization, whether internal or external to government, who is the recipient and/or user of research or scientific data, products, services or information, and who is involved with establishing the question or topic of the research or scientific work in question.
+Client: any person, institution or organization, whether internal or external to government, who is the recipient and/or user of research or scientific data, products, services or information, and who is involved with establishing the question or topic of the research or scientific work in question.